alauddin-sabari/LandSin/README.md

 ## Features

-- User-friendly interface for managing land data
+- User-friendly interface for Analyzing  land data and getting insights about a particular land and its value for deciding weather you should buy or not.
-- [Feature 1: Describe a key feature of your application]
+- Feature 1: Statistical price range and comparing price with existing real estate company
-- [Feature 2: Describe another feature]
+- Feature 2: Predicting the price to buy and selling price estimation for lists of lands.
-- [Feature 3: Describe yet another feature]
+- Feature 3: getting the insights weather the land is flat and habitable via google map and feature of land like schooling rate for a particular are.

 ## Technologies Used

 - **Programming Language**: Python
-- **Framework**: [  Flask, Dash]
+- **Framework**:  Flask, python plotly Dash

-- **Other Libraries**: List any significant libraries or tools used in the project (e.g., NumPy, Pandas, Matplotlib).
+- **Other Libraries**: scikit-learn, NumPy, Pandas, plotly

 ## Getting Started